CarolCheng/FaceCV/README.md

 # embCV

-The Computer Vision and Machine Learning library in the Embedded System
+embCV is the computer vision and machine learning library in the Embedded System